10 of your biggest mental health questions answered

 Mental health refers to our emotional, psychological and social wellbeing.
 It is what enables us to respond to the challenges of life and build psychological skills.

-Caring for our mental health is essential to living a long and happy life.
-Our feelings, thoughts and actions all play a partand by having the right support and tools in place, we can all live healthier lives.
+Caring for our mental health is an essential part of our health and wellbeing.
+Our feelings, thoughts and actions all play a part and by having the right support and amount of attention in place, we can live healthier lives.

-Everyone has physical and mental health and it’s helpful to understand that ‘mental health’ doesn’t mean ‘mental illness’.
+We all have physical and mental health and it’s important to understand that ‘mental health’ doesn’t mean ‘mental illness’.

-How do I spot the signs of mental ill-health?
+How do I spot the signs of mental health challenges?

-Here are some signs and symptoms of mental ill-health we should be aware of:
+Here are some signs and symptoms of mental challenges we should be aware of:

 - Changes in how you feel about yourself, others or certain situations